 The procedure to discover SDT Device is as follows:

-Utility application (ADN-AE-1) sends a RETRIEVE request to server (IN-CSE) including filter criteria conditions, especially it could be a containerDefinition attribute (e.g. org.onem2m.home.moduleclass.binaryswitch)
+Utility application (ADN-AE-1) sends a RETRIEVE request to server (IN-CSE) including filter criteria conditions, especially it could be a containerDefinition attribute (e.g. org.onem2m.home.devices.deviceLight)

 Server (IN-CSE) responds with list of URIs of the discovered resources, if any (especially URI for deviceLight which represents a bulb).